 Locking cockatoos out of kerbside bins

-We are investigating options for a long term solution, but we need your help now too; by sorting your household waste correctly and following some simple rules, you can ensure your bins are not easy targets for cockatoos this summer.
+We are investigating options for a long term solution, but we need your help now too; by sorting your household waste correctly and following some simple rules, you can ensure your bins are not easy targets for cockatoos.

 Provide feedback now